payne1778/cs4900-karto/Project-Proposal/Project-Planning/MVP.md

 ## Actions

-- When: Add, Edit, Authenticate, Schedule, Trust Gas Station
+- When: Add, Edit, Authenticate, Trust Gas Station
 - When NOT: Delete, Authorize

 ## Links